 2. Employment Requirement: Applicant must currently be performing the functions of an emergency management professional staff position within the state of Kansas.
 This position may be with a public, private or non-profit organization or business – as a full or part-time employee or as an unpaid volunteer.
 A copy of the applicant’s current job description or a letter from the applicant’s employer describing the emergency management related functions the applicant is currently performing must accompany the application.

 a.
-General: At least two (2) years emergency management experience.
+General: At least two (2) years of emergency management experience.

-- This experience may be either paid or unpaid and may be from any combination of governmental (local or state), private business, profit or non-profit organizations.
+- This experience may be either paid or unpaid and may be from any combination of governmental (local, state, or federal), private business, profit or non-profit organizations.

 - This experience must be in a position responsible for some aspect of emergency management (including the specifics outlined below).
-A position held in an emergency response type agency (such as emergency management, fire service, law enforcement, emergency medical service or the military) will not be considered without the specific emergency management function.
+A position held in an emergency response type agency (such as fire service, law enforcement, emergency medical service, health care professionals, or the military) will not be considered without the specific emergency management function documentation.

-- On the application, please provide the name of Supervisor(s) for these positions and current contact information for verification purposes.
+- On the application, the name of the supervisor(s) for these positions and current contact information must be included for verification purposes.

 b.
 Specific: Within the experience outlined above, the following specific experience is required: